kroggen/hash-table-tree/README.md

 # hash-table-tree

-This is a data structure that came to my mind when I was thinking about enhancing data access speed on databases.
+This is a data structure that I created when I was thinking about enhancing data access speed on databases.

 It implements a hash table on database pages.